 It's pretty common to store date and time as a timestamp in a database.
 A Unix timestamp is the number of seconds between a particular date and January 1, 1970 at UTC.

-from datetime import datetime timestamp = 1545730073 dt_object = datetime.fromtimestamp(timestamp) print("dt_object =", dt_object) print("type(dt_object) =", type(dt_object))
+from datetime import datetime # timestamp is number of seconds since 1970-01-01 timestamp = 1545730073 # convert the timestamp to a datetime object in the local timezone dt_object = datetime.fromtimestamp(timestamp) # print the datetime object and its type print("dt_object =", dt_object) print("type(dt_object) =", type(dt_object))

 dt_object = 2018-12-25 09:27:53 type(dt_object) = <class 'datetime.datetime'>

-Here, we have imported
+Here, we have imported the

 datetime class from the datetime module.
-Then, we used

 datetime object using strftime() method.

 In Python, we can get timestamp from a datetime object using the

 from datetime import datetime # current date and time now = datetime.now() # convert from datetime to timestamp ts = datetime.timestamp(now) print("Timestamp =", ts)